What is the European Central Bank (ECB)?

 The primary function of the European Central Bank is to maintain price stability and safeguard the value of the Euro.
 The Governing Council defined price stability as inflation of under but close to 2%.
 Price stability is essential for spurring economic growth and job creation, which are core objectives of the EU.

-The ECB has the monopoly on the issue of bank notes in the Euro area.
+The ECB has a monopoly on the issuing of bank notes in the Euro area.
 It influences the amount of money in the market by controlling money available to eligible central and commercial banks in EU member states.
 Also, the ECB makes weekly announcements on the amount of money it wishes to supply and the minimum acceptable interest rate.
-Eligible banks that have given collateral then place their bids for the ECB funds through an auction mechanism.
-Once the banks have got the funds, they use them to advance loans to individuals and businesses.
+Eligible banks that have provided collateral then place their bids for the ECB funds through an auction mechanism.
+Once the banks have obtained funds, they use them to advance loans to individuals and businesses.

-Other responsibilities of the European Central Bank include conducting foreign exchange operations, promoting the proper functioning and safety of payment systems and also managing the Eurozone’s foreign currency reserves.
+Other responsibilities of the European Central Bank include conducting foreign exchange operations, promoting the proper functioning and safety of payment systems, and managing the Eurozone’s foreign currency reserves.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To continue learning and advance your career, see the following free CFI resources: